yihangho/scribble/README.md

 I am not very sure if these are strictly required - chances are they don't.
 However, I am quite sure that PHP >= 5.4 is required as [function array dereferencing](http://www.php.net/manual/en/migration54.new-features.php) is used.

 ## Change Log
 This change log will only record the changes between versions pushed to production.
 As a result, there will be quite a few commits in between them.
-Refer to individual commit for more informaion.
+Refer to individual commit for more information.

 - September 27, 2013 (77aff3013f8ca53c21254d22a076fe14befb3ced)